staltz/flux-challenge/submissions/kennytilton/README.md

 * bracket that Sith with master above and apprentice below, if anys;
 * scroll up and down two at a time;
 * always lookup afresh when scrolling to get latest info;
+* if a lookup for Sith is active when the Sith gets scrolled off, abort the lookup;
 * if Obi-Wan is on the planet of a Sith:
 * ...highlight that Sith in red;
 * ...disable scrolling.